vik16nathan/allen_connectome_qc/README.md

 12. figure_2.R: Makes individual figure plots for Figure 2
 13. figure_3.R: Makes figure plots for Figure 3, Supplementary Figure 1, and Supplementary Figure 2.
 14. supp_fig_major_div_connectomes.R: Makes Supplementary Figures 3, 5, 6, and 8 based on the choice of connectome/binarization threshold.
-15. figure_4.R: Makes figure plots visualizing the changes in the full regionalized voxel model (Figure 4) or homogeneous model (Supplementary Figure 4) based on the choice of connectome in
+15. figure_4.R: Makes figure plots visualizing the changes in the full regionalized voxel model (Figure 4) or homogeneous model (Supplementary Figure 4) based on the choice of Oh vs. Knox connectome.
+Also makes Supplementary Figure 7 at a 5% binarization threshold.
 16. figure_5.R: Visualizes graph theory results in Figure 5.
 Can also make Supplementary Figure 9 if using normalized connection density metric instead of normalized connection strength